 The other white plaster is generally the ultimate most coat, a more protective one.
-It is combines lime, fine river sand & the bark extract of a tree known as kulamavu.
-The lime offers water & pest resistant property.
-The fine sand binds and gives strength, while the bark extract offers anti-fungal, anti-bacterial property.
+It combines lime, fine river sand & the bark extract of a tree known as kulamavu.
+The lime offers water & pest-resistant properties.
+The fine sand binds and gives strength, while the bark extract offers anti-fungal, anti-bacterial properties.

 The greys are the most often found in this land of plenty.